Verkhovna Rada: Parliamentary factions, groups, and parties

 All members of parliament are grouped into parliamentary factions and groups.
 Members of parliament who were elected from a certain party list are not necessarily members of that party.
 Parties that break the 5% electoral threshold form factions in the parliament.
 The formation of official parliamentary factions is regulated by the Verkhovna Rada's rules and procedures.

 Only 15 or more deputies may form a parliamentary faction and an MP may be a member of only one faction at a time.
 The chairman and his two vice-chairmen may not be the heads of factions.
 Under current parliamentary rules a faction of non-partisan politicians can not be smaller than the smallest faction of a political party.

 Deputies who are expelled from factions or decide to leave them to become individual lawmakers; individual deputies are allowed to unite into parliamentary groups of people's deputies that again have at least 15 deputies.
 Several influential parties have been founded after originally being formed as a faction in the Verkhovna Rada, for example, the Party of Regions, All-Ukrainian Union "Fatherland" and Labour Ukraine.

 Each parliamentary faction or group appoints a leader.

 Since the Imperative mandate provisions of the Ukrainian constitution came into effect again in February 2014 a political party can withdraw a parliamentary mandate if one of their MPs leaves its parliamentary faction.
-MPs who defected from one faction to another were known as "Tushky" a derogatory name meaning "carcass".
-The term was applied to deputies allegedly bribed to switch factions.
+MPs who defected from one faction to another were derided as "tushky" (carcass).
+The insult was applied to MPs allegedly bribed to switch factions.

-In 2010, women accounted for 8.5% of MPs.
-After the 2012 parliamentary election they made up 10% of the parliament.
-Following the 2014 parliamentary election women made up 11.1% of the parliament; setting a record for Ukraine.
-For comparison, the EU average for female representation in national legislatures was 25% as of 2014.
-Ukraine made further progress in this area in the 2019 elections, following which 21% of the Rada was female.
+Parliament is primarily male.
+Women accounted for 8.5% of MPs in 2010, 10% after the 2012 parliamentary election and 11.1% after the 2014 parliamentary election, the highest in history.
+Conversely, female representation in national legislatures within the EU was 25% as of 2014.
+Female representation rose considerably after the 2019 elections, achieving a 21% female Rada.

 On 20 March 2022, the activities of the main opposition party, Opposition Platform — For Life were suspended by the National Security and Defense Council for the period of martial law due to allegations of having ties to Russia made by the Council during the Russian invasion of Ukraine.